TikTok Shop

 Methodology

-I applied the AIDA marketing model and mapped it to TikTok Shop’s Acquisition, Consideration, and Checkout funnels to identify where design improvements could most effectively drive conversion.
+I applied the AIDA Marketing Model and mapped it to TikTok Shop’s Acquisition, Consideration, and Checkout stages, allowing me to define clear design objectives for each phase and identify where improvements could most effectively drive conversion.

 Problem 01

-Users can’t get clear and reliable information to decide which product to buy
+In the acquisition stage, users can’t clearly access reliable information to decide which product to buy

 In the acquisition stage, the biggest problem is information recognition.
 Users have already shown interest in a certain product and used the “Find Similar” feature to search, but they can’t find clear and reliable information to determine which product they should buy with confidence.